November 20, 2025

 Conditioning

-• How does it work?: Look at correlation between \(X\) and \(Y\), for cases with same value of \(W\)
+• What is it?: Look at correlation between \(X\) and \(Y\), for cases with same value of \(W\)